bellons91/personal-tech-notes/general/zenmap.md

 ---
+tags:
+  - security
-tags: security, tools
+  - tools
+  - networking
 ---

-# ZenMap

 [ZenMap](https://nmap.org/zenmap/) is a free, opensource, tool that allows for _port scanning_.